babu-ch/vue-quill/README.md

 - [x] Release `alpha` version
 - [x] Release `beta` version
 - [x] Stable `v1.0.0` release
-- [x] Enhance Typescript support with Vue 3
+- [x] Enhance TypeScript support with Vue 3
 - [ ] Update the Documentation with more examples and more information

 ## 👏 Contributing

 Pull requests are welcome.
-For major changes, please create a [new discussion](https://github.com/vueup/vue-quill/discussions) first about what you would like to change.
+For major changes, please create a [new discussion](https://github.com/babu-ch/vue-quill) first about what you would like to change.

 ## 📝 License